 Social work, she realized, was about more than just assisting individuals.
 It was also about changing the larger systems that blocked individuals from reaching their full potential.

-Dr. Spencer decided she wanted to work to help effect systemic change, and she found her calling in the field of macro social work, a subject she now teaches as an assistant professor of teaching at the Virginia Commonwealth University (VCU) School of Social Work
+Dr. Spencer decided she wanted to work to help effect systemic change, and she found her calling in the field of macro social work,* a subject she now teaches as the program director of teaching at the Virginia Commonwealth University (VCU) School of Social Work.

 Micro vs. Macro Social Work